Kr0nox/JPlagJarOverview/README.md

 This tool is not affiliated with [JPlag](https://github.com/jplag/JPlag) or the [Karlsrue Institute of Technology](https://www.kit.edu).
 It is privatly maintained.

+## Usage
+Just open the website.
+Then insert a personal access token in the input and click the go button.
+Your access token does not get stored.
+It is just used to access the api.
+If you want to be able to access artifacts your token needs the permissions listed here: https://docs.github.com/en/rest/actions/artifacts?apiVersion=2022-11-28#download-an-artifact

 ## How it works
 The tool operates using the [GitHub Rest API](https://docs.github.com/en/rest).
 For the releases, it just redirects to the download link for the jar attached to the release.